Few conversations about authentic country music are had without mention of Luke Combs.

-While Combs' voice has a signature, unmistakable sound, his discography boasts a roller coaster ride of breakups, makeups, falling in love, and partying in between.
-When you hear that voice you will know it’s Luke, but you’ll never know what’s coming.
+While Combs' voice has a signature, unmistakable sound, his discography boasts a roller coaster ride of break-ups, make-ups, falling in love and partying in between.

 Combs’ signature style has been used to build a discography that can already be described as no less than legendary.
-We take a dive through to pick out his premium songs so far.
+Here is Holler's pick of the best Luke Combs songs.

 On Combs’ latest single, he asks what his life would look like if he weren’t the country superstar we know him as today.

 The answer, unsurprisingly, is that it wouldn’t look much different.
 The stages and paychecks may be a little smaller, but the music would be just as good, and the drinks just as strong.

 Even a cursory listen to Combs’ discography is proof that he was made for music, and on our playlists is exactly where he’s meant to be.

 So far in his career, every single time Luke Combs has stepped up to the plate to write a love song, he’s struck it out of the park.
 ‘Beautiful Crazy’, ‘Better Together’ and ‘Forever After All’ have been unanimously championed as his trio of romantic ballads, with Luke even releasing a special three-song vinyl dedicated to them.

 On ‘Love You Anyway’, Luke makes a strong case for extending this into a quartet.
 Accompanied by an irresistibly sinuous fiddle, Luke touchingly pledges his heart to his wife, regardless of what the future might hold (“If it took one look to turn my days to night / At least I'd have the stars, the sparkle in your eyes”).